ting-chenCHEN/A-parameterization-of-slantwise-convection-in-the-WRF-model/README.md

 Authors: Ting-Chen Chen, Man-Kong (Peter) Yau and Daniel J. Kirshbaum

+Department of Atmospheric and Oceanic Sciences, McGill University

+Montreal, Canada

 Submitted to Journal of Atmospheric Sciences

-This repository contains all the required modification of the source codes in the WRF(v4.1.5) for implementing a parameterization of slantwise covnection (SC).
-Such SC scheme is developed in the Department of Atmospheric and Oceanic Scieneces at McGill University.
-The main program of SC scheme is "module_cu_slantwise.F" under the folder "phys."
+This repository contains all the required modification of the source codes in the WRF(v4.1.5) for implementing a parameterization of slantwise convection (SC).
+Physically, this SC scheme operates in locally-defined 2D cross-sections perpendicular to the deep-layer-averaged thermal winds.
+Its central concept is to remove positive slantwise convective available potential energy (SCAPE) by adjusting the momentum field to render the environment toward slantwise neutrality given a prescribed adjustment timescale (3-5 hours).
+Condensational heating and moisture loss associated with the upward motion are also parameterized.
+We implement the scheme in the Weather Research and Forecasting (WRF) model to supplement the existing cumulus parameterization scheme (CPS) for upright convection.

+The main program of SC scheme is named "module_cu_slantwise.F" under the folder "phys."

+Note that this scheme has been coded successfully for OpenMP, and the test results show similar scaling performance as runs using only the Kain-Fritsch CPS.
+The implementation for MPI is not available at the moment.

 To download and use this scheme, please cite